-- Kindergarten and Childcare fees

 - Leisure Centre, Gym, and Pool visitation and membership fees

 - Waste Management fees

-- Aged and Health Care service fees

 - Leases and facility hire fees

 - Landfill fees

 The provision of infrastructure and services form a key part of Wyndham City's role in supporting the local community.
-In providing these, Wyndham City must consider a range of 'Best Value' principles including service cost and quality standards, value-for-money, and community expectations and values.
+In providing these, Wyndham City must consider a range of 'Best Value' principles including servicecost and quality standards, value-for-money, and community expectations and values.
 Wyndham City must also balance the affordability and accessibility of infrastructure and services with its financial capacity and in the interests of long-term financial sustainability.